Orange County Jail Intake Release Center Inmate Phone & Email

 Who should I contact if I’m having difficulty receiving collect calls from the jail or prison?

-If you are having difficulties receiving collect calls from the Orange County Jail Intake Release Center contact your own phone service.
-Keep in mind that your land line service provider is not the same as your sell service provider.
+If you are having difficulties receiving collect calls from the Orange County Jail Intake Release Center contact your own personal phone service.
+Keep in mind that your land line service provider is not the same as your cell phone service provider.

 How much does it cost for an inmate in the Orange County Jail Intake Release Center to call me?